 Fermentation Sample Clauses

 Fermentation.
-After the completion of the first L-DOS47 engineering batch and review of the production process, the second 500-1000 L engineering batch will commence.
+After the completion and review of the L-DOS47 Engineering batches, the 500-1000 L Clinical batch will commence.
 The 50 gram conjugate deliverable will require 25 grams of purified AFAIK2.
-Pending yields from the first Engineering batch this may require 2 × 500 L batches to be performed or a single batch performed at the required volume in a 1000 L fermentor.
-The fermentation will be performed using batch records revised from the first engineering batch to ensure the accepted protocol is followed; additional testing of samples or data collection can be recorded in laboratory notebooks.
-Site cGMP API Facility Fermentor (s) 30 L (22L working) 500-1000 L (350-650 L working) Time 7 days Documentation Batch records and notebooks Deliverables Completed batch records, QC reports and Development report
+Pending yields this may require 2 × 500 L batches to be performed or a single batch performed at the required volume in a 1000 L fermentor.
+The fermentation will be performed using batch records revised from the engineering batches to ensure the accepted protocol is followed; additional testing of samples or data collection can be recorded in laboratory notebooks.
+Site cGMP API Facility Fermentor (s) 30 L (22L working) 500-1000 L (350-650 L working) Time 7 days Documentation Batch records, QC test methods and procedures.
+Deliverables Completed batch records, QC reports and Development report

 AutoNDA by SimpleDocs